-Bruckner’s music is often passionate and breathtakingly beautiful.
-Still, he seems sceptical of melody and harmony.
-His huge orchestral edifices are constructed of very basic elements, to which he gives the keenest structural attention.
-Melody and harmony are richly present, but they grow out of many tiny puzzle pieces which are worked through again and again, as if here, in the minutiae, the importance lies.
-Often enough, these are barely compatible – the rhythmic opposition of 2 to 3 seems fundamental – still, the music unites them, and in the effort to do so, it digs deeper towards unknown foundations and at the same time reaches higher, beyond the stars.
+After 1861, when Bruckner turned to free composition and began to write symphonies, his music became larger in scope and more passionate in expression.
+Yet, it remained religious in essence.
+The broad vistas, the challenging dissonances, the monumental climaxes never appear for mere effect; they serve to position the ear and the heart for an opening to the loving power of the spirit of God.
+It is a breath-taking beauty, but hard-won.
+For all the grandeur of his symphonic conception, Bruckner remains sceptical of melody and harmony.
+The huge orchestral edifices are constructed of very basic elements, to which he gives the keenest structural attention.
+Though richly present, melody and harmony grow out of many tiny puzzle pieces which are worked through again and again, as if here, in the purification of the minutiae, the importance lies.
+Often enough, these elements are barely compatible – the rhythmic opposition of 2 to 3 seems fundamental – still, the music unites them.
+In doing so, it digs deeper towards unknown foundations and at the same time reaches higher, beyond the stars.

 In some ways, Bruckner anticipates the experimental music of the twentieth century.
 But unlike Schoenberg, Webern, and others, Bruckner could never be accused of a cold formalism.
 He had a profound love for the expressiveness, the communicative power, of music, and he did not hide his respect for the musical tradition.
 The fundamental principle of his music is not the sterile power of his own intelligence, but the divine order, glimpsed after long struggle.